cuygur/explorewanchain/staking/node-setup-mainnet.md

 ## Node Registration

-First download and install the latest version of the light wallet at https://github.com/wanchain/wan-wallet-desktop/releases.
+First download and install the latest version of the [light wallet](https://github.com/wanchain/wan-wallet-desktop/releases).

 The first time you run a light wallet, you will be prompted to create and back up your mnemonic phrase.
 Please **properly back up the mnemonic**, as it is the ONLY way to recover your wallet!